nicklitvin/GroupingAlgorithm/README.md

 project, form teams given customizable constraints, and return a document containing the results.

+**match.py** randomly generates student input and forms groups based on custom arguments (no CSV file required)

+**combined.py** takes in CSV input, processes it, and outputs result

 # Requirements

 The CSV file containing the interests of the students must contain the following 3 columns (names of the columns don't have to be the same, but must serve the same purpose)